Emre Batur

-Emre Batur (born 21 April 1988) is a Turkish volleyball player.
+Emre Batur (born 21 April 1988) is a Turkish professional volleyball player.
 He played for Fenerbahçe Grundig since 2005 before he transferred to Halkbank Ankara in the 2012-13 season.
 He played 25 times for national team.
 He also played for Tokat Plevne Belediyesi.

 He won the bronze medal at the 2010 Men's European Volleyball League and the silver medal at the 2012 Men's European Volleyball League with the national team.
 He was awarded the title "Most Valuable Player" at the 2012 European League.
 Batur won the Men's CEV Cup 2012–13 with Halkbank Ankara.